HyperPotter/HyperPotter/README.md

 HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection
 ===============
-This repository contains the code for the experiments described in the paper submitted to ICML.
+This repository contains the code for the experiments described in the paper.
 The implementation is provided for reproducibility and review purposes.

 ## 1. Installation